usaid-cs/yesterday-i-learned/java.md

 - [Use `Optional.of()` when you know the thing can't be `null`](https://stackoverflow.com/a/31696584/1558430), and `Optional.ofNullable()` when it can be `null`.
 Because of the nature of `Optional` (it helps you handle `null`), using a `Optional.of()` that raises `NullPointerException` is really just in terms of contract (i.e. you need to return an `Optional`, but quite often you know for sure that you should be returning something).
 - [`Objects.nonNull`](https://www.developer.com/java/java-7-feature-asserting-non-null-objects/) is an assertion-like call that throws `NullPointerException` wherever you want to make sure something is definitely not null at some point, i.e. `variable!!`, except less elegant.
 - This whole "null " thing happens to allow you to write linked list iteration without worrying if `node.next` is a node (because it may be null).
+- A method can only ever return a single type.
+There is no `Foo|Bar`.
+To get around this (and get fired), return their common type, which is often `Object`.

 ## Generics